Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 2. The next step is to focus on vulnerabilities, since these threaten your application security in the short term:
    - Start with a quick threat analysis to prioritize the systems that are most risk-prone: in particular business-critical systems with the most privacy-sensitive data or transactions should be at the top of this list.
-   - Focus on removing all high risk vulnerabilities first, continue with medium risk vulnerabilities.
+   - Focus on removing all critical and high risk vulnerabilities first, continue with the remaining vulnerabilities.

-> DECIDE: or do other OSH risks before starting with the medium risks?

 3. Consider legal risks due to unacceptable licenses:
    - The highest priority are libraries that are used in an application without the proper rights; for example libraries that do not allow commercial use (if you are a commercial organization).
 Some of those require paying a license fee; which is the most straightforward means of addressing the issue.